 Beniston asks judge to make mayor approve settlement

-YOUNGSTOWN — A city employee filed a motion that asks a judge to compel the mayor of Youngstown to approve a settlement agreement or hold him in contempt of court.
+The Youngstown Board of Control approved a settlement with a city employee Aug.
+2, but the mayor has yet to approve it, according to a motion filed in Mahoning County Common Pleas Court this week.

+Mayor Jamael Tito Brown says the filing is unnecessary, and that there is a process to be followed.

-Abigail Beniston filed a lawsuit in May to remain as the city’s wastewater construction engineer after Mayor Jamael Tito Brown ordered her to vacate the job and become a code enforcement inspector, which would have reduced her salary from $60,757 to $39,000.
+Abigail Beniston filed a lawsuit against the mayor in May after Brown sought to demote her from wastewater-construction engineer to code-enforcement officer, which would have reduced her salary from $60,769.19 to $39,000.

-Beniston and the city appeared to reach an agreement, approved by council and the board of control earlier this month, to dismiss the lawsuit and employ her as a wastewater construction coordinator at $52,805.50.
+Beniston had led the city’s code-enforcement department under Mayor John A. McNally.

+The parties reached an agreement in June to change the title of her job to wastewater-construction engineer and reduce the salary to $52,805.50.

+It says Brown has blatantly refused to issue Beniston’s appointment letter despite multiple requests.

-“Moreover, he is unable to point to any reason whatsoever why he would be prevented from placing a pen on a piece of paper and signing his name,” the lawsuit states.
+“[Brown] is unable to point to any reason whatsoever why he would be prevented from placing a pen on a piece of paper and signing his name,” the motion says.

 More like this from vindy.com